ialphaw/bama_autoevaluate/ReadMe.md

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.

-## License

-[Specify the license here or state that it's unlicensed]

 ---

-For more information, contact the project maintainer at [Your Email/Contact Information].
+For more information, contact the project maintainer at amirabbas.vaziri@gmail.com